dirkwhoffmann/vAmiga/Documentation/Developer/RunLoop.md

 };
 ```

-In most cases, variable `flags` equals zero.
+In most cases the variable `flags` equals zero.
 In this case, the loop simply executes one CPU instruction after another.

 But wait, didn't we say the function only calculates a single frame?
 The answer is yes, and this is where the `SYNC_THREAD` flag comes into play.
-The flag is set by Agnus in the following function:
+The flag is set by `Agnus` in the following function:

 ```c++
 void